cnumr/best-practices/chapters/BP_006_en.md

 ### Example

 On the server side, the _client hints_ can be used, or the browser's user agent can be recognized to serve adapted content.
-Be careful : the user agent is not always reliable, and it's use is discouraged by the actors of the web.
+Be careful : the user agent is not always reliable, and its use is discouraged by the actors of the web.
 Prefer the client hints or the client side options.

-On the client side, the _media queries_ can be used, as well as, the `media` attributes of the `<link>` tag for the CSS inclusion, the `srcset` et `sizes` of `<img>` and the whole `<picture>` tag the to make responsive images, and the appropriate properties of `<video>` et `<audio>`.
+On the client-side, the _media queries_ can be used, as well as, the `media` attributes of the `<link>` tag for the CSS inclusion, the `srcset` et `sizes` of `<img>` and the whole `<picture>` tag the to make responsive images, and the appropriate properties of `<video>` et `<audio>`.